Essential-Pubilc/EPFTS/README.md

-# EPFTS
+# EFTS
-EPFT is a tool for the Essential Products Frimware developer
+EFTS is a tool for the Essential Products Frimware All-name:Essential flash tools Function:Under-construction